Stuck at stakeholder engagement? Try an Agile approach.

 In the last decades, companies switched their focus from the manufacturing of goods to information and data.
 They value ownership of information and data and the ability to use it to create/improve goods and services.

 The work involved in IT projects is more uncertain and less definable than for industrial, classical projects.
 That’s why using traditional management techniques and planning on IT projects leads to more frequent failures and frustration.

 Classic management techniques and planning do not work for many IT projects.
 Agile appeared as a collection of those methods and frameworks that are most effective when building IT products.

 Agile’s 4 core values

 Practicing Agile works best with an agile mindset that resets priorities:

 Individuals and interactions over processes and tools.
 Yes, we do need processes and tools – they are logical and predictable, and it is hard to complete a project without them.
 But they are static assets, useful for solving old & established problems and tasks.
-By contrast, it is the people and their interaction that solve the new problems, who are capable to innovate and move things forward.
+By contrast, it is the people and their interactions that solve the new problems and that are capable of innovating and moving things forward.

 We are aware of traditional Change Management processes that take a lot of time and effort to agree upon.
 They tend to result in Change Suppression processes, which is the opposite of Agile.
 Therefore, we recommend not to spend too much effort on Change Management clauses.